joaomfariia/my-abap-codes/README.md

 # My ABAP Codes

-As a new ABAP developer, I am trying to get better each day and going to post my learning evolution in this repository.

-The codes covers the basic concept and new syntax of the ABAP programming language.
+Hello there! 👋 I'm a new SAP ABAP developer, and this is where I'll be documenting my journey and progress in the world of SAP ABAP development.